stelcodes/nuzzle/README.md

 If the `id` is a **vector of keywords** like `[:blog-posts :using-clojure]`, it represents a **webpage**.
 The `id` `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"`.
 When the website is exported, this webpage will be located at `<target-dir>/blog-posts/using-clojure/index.html`.
 Webpage maps have some special keys which are all optional:

 - `:content`: A path to a resource file on the classpath that contains markup.
-Pages with a `:content` key will have another key added called `:render-content`, a function that returns a string of the markup content parsed and translated into HTML.
-Nuzzle figures out how to convert the resource to HTML based on the filetype suffix in the filename.
-Supported `:content` filetypes are HTML: (`.html`) and Markdown (`.md`, `.markdown`) via [clj-markdown](https://github.com/yogthos/markdown-clj).
+Nuzzle attaches a `:render-content` key to each webpage map.
+Maps without a `:content` key will have a `:render-content` function that returns `nil`.
+Maps with a `:content` key will have a `:render-content` function that returns the generated HTML from the markup file.
+Nuzzle figures out how to convert the resource to HTML based on the filename suffix.
+Supported `:content` filetypes are HTML: `.html` and Markdown: `.md`, `.markdown` via [clj-markdown](https://github.com/yogthos/markdown-clj).
 - `:tags`: A vector of keywords.
 Nuzzle analyzes all the tags of all pages and adds tag index pages to the `site-config`.
 For example, based on this `site-config`, Nuzzle will add these `id`s to the `site-config`: `[:tags :clojure]`, `[:tags :rust]`, `[:tags :linux]`.
 You can see what `id`s Nuzzle adds using the `codes.stel.nuzzle.api/inspect` function.
 - `:draft?`: A boolean indicating whether this page is a draft or not.
 When true and `:remove-drafts?` is also true, this webpage will not be shown.
 - `:rss`: A boolean indicating whether the webpage should be included in the optional RSS feed.
 - `:index`: A vector of `id`s.
 This key is included in all of the auto-generated subdirectory and tag index webpage maps Nuzzle creates on your behalf.
 Only include this key if you want to create index pages manually.

 If the `id` is a **keyword**, the key-value pair is just extra information about the site.
 It has no effect on the website structure.
-It can easily be retrieved inside the `:render-page` later on.
+It can easily be retrieved inside the `:render-page` function later on.

-## Turning Pages into Hiccup
+## Creating markup with Hiccup
 ### What is Hiccup?
-Hiccup is a method for representing HTML using Clojure datastructures.
+Hiccup is a method for representing HTML using Clojure data-structures.
 It comes from the original [Hiccup library](https://github.com/weavejester/hiccup) written by [James Reeves](https://github.com/weavejester).
-Instead of using clunky raw HTML strings that are hard to modify like `"<section id="blog"><h1 class="big">Foo</h1></section>"`, we can simply use Clojure datastructures: `[:section {:id "blog"} [:h1 {:class "big"} "Foo"]]`.
+Instead of using clunky raw HTML strings that are hard to modify like `"<section id="blog"><h1 class="big">Foo</h1></section>"`, we can use Clojure data types: `[:section {:id "blog"} [:h1 {:class "big"} "Foo"]]`.
 The basic idea is that all HTML tags are represented as vectors beginning with a keyword that defines the tag's name.
 After the keyword we can optionally include a map that holds the tag's attributes.
-We can nest elements by putting a vector inside of another vector.
+We can nest elements by putting a vector inside of another vector. `nil` values are ignored.
 There is also a shorthand for writing `class` and `id` attributes: `[:section#blog [:h1.big "Foo"]]`.
 For more information about Hiccup, check out this [lightning tutorial](https://medium.com/makimo-tech-blog/hiccup-lightning-tutorial-6494e477f3a5).

-### Creating a `:render-page` Function
+### Creating a basic `:render-page` function
 All webpages are transformed into Hiccup by a single function supplied by the user in the `global-config` map under the key `:render-page`.
 This function takes a single argument (a webpage map) and returns a vector of Hiccup.
+All strings in the Hiccup are escaped, so if you want to add a string of raw HTML, use the `codes.stel.nuzzle.hiccup/raw` wrapper function like so: `(raw "<h1>Title</h1>")`.

-> **Note:** Nuzzle puts the `id` of every webpage under the key `:id` before passing the map to the `:render-page` function.
+Nuzzle also adds a `:uri` key to each webpage map that contains the relative link to the webpage like `"/about/"` or `"blog-posts/using-clojure/"`.
+Nuzzle also adds the `id` of every webpage under the key `:id`.
+You can use the `:id` or `:uri` values to decide what Hiccup to return.

 Here's an example `:render-page` function:
 ```clojure